-OASIS is now located at Sycamore Suites in the lower level at 304 Normal Street.
+OASIS is located at Sycamore Suites in the lower level at 304 Normal Street.
 Normal hours of operation are 8 a.m. to 4:30 p.m.
 Monday through Friday.
-Services generally are offered by appointment and may be scheduled by stopping at the office in-person or by calling 570-422-3954.
-For additional information, visit OASIS.
-To receive services please submit self-disclosure form and supporting documentation to OASIS, fax (570) 422-3268 or email ods@esu.edu.
+Services are offered by appointment and may be scheduled by stopping at the office in-person or by calling 570-422-3954.
+For additional information, visit the OASIS webpage at esu.edu/oasis.